Statements In C++

 The double slash //

 symbol represents it.
-It discards everything from where the pair of slashes signs //
+It discards everything from where the pair of slash signs //

 is found to the end of the same line.